dojo/framework/docs/en/styling/introduction.md

 ## Setting the theme variant

 If using a theme with `variants`, the `default` variant will be selected automatically.
-If you wish to set a different variant, you can do that via the `theme.set` function.
-The variant name passed must be a key of the themes exported `variants`.
+Use the `theme.set` function to set a different variant - the variant name passed must be a key of the theme's exported `variants`.

 ```tsx
 import { create, tsx } from '@dojo/framework/core/vdom';